-Now and then, we come across small, home brewed experiments designed to provide evidence in support of scripting or handicapping.
-We decided to do a small series of articles to take a closer look at some of these experiments.
-In this post, we take a critical look at a small experiment made by author Silvio Teixeira and presented in this article on FIFAUTEAM in late 2014.
+Now and then, small, home brewed experiments designed to prove scripting or handicapping pop up.
+We decided to do a small series of articles where we take a closer look at some of these experiments and give them the type of attention they would have seen if they had been subject to a proper peer review.
+In this post, we take a look at an experiment made by author Silvio Teixeira and presented in this article on FIFAUTEAM in late 2014.

 Texieira discusses and tests (well, sort of) various claims with regards to manipulation in FIFA.
 He ends up concluding that players with better squads aren’t handicapped, whereas better players are.